Suspended Particulate Matter Definition – SPM and RSPM

 Storage after this stage will constitute a mine or industry policy decision.

 IN-HOUSE SERVICING OR CONTRACTING OUT

-While most mining and larger industrial concerns have elected to run sampling and monitoring programmes themselves following the initial training and equipping of in-house laboratories, most local concerns have chosen to contract out the entire programme to our laboratory.
+While most mining and larger industrial concerns have elected to run sampling and monitoring programs themselves following the initial training and equipping of in-house laboratories, most local concerns have chosen to contract out the entire program to our laboratory.

-Concerns running their own programmes can be audited periodically.
+Concerns running their own programs can be audited periodically.

-In the West coast and Cape Peninsula areas we run programme for many concerns – changing buckets, recovering the samples, assessments and the preparation of detailed reports.
+In the West coast and Cape Peninsula areas we run programs for many concerns – changing buckets, recovering the samples, assessments, and the preparation of detailed reports.

 In remote areas where access is a problem, our clients change their own buckets, decanting the filtrate and water into 2 litre re-useable PVC bottles with seal caps.
 These samples are couriered down to our Piketberg laboratory where the assessments and monthly reports are prepared.

 We anticipate appointing part-time agents in areas where the throughput can justify the services.
 The agents will undertake bucket preparation, changing buckets, and filtrate capture before sending the filters to our laboratory by courier service for final assessment in addition to maintenance of the monitoring equipment.

 DESIRABLE TRENDS AND MONITORING DEVELOPMENTS